rohithzmoi/Droidstar-DMR/README.md

 # Modified DROIDSTAR DMR App for iOS & Android

-This project is a modified version of the [original Droidstar App](https://github.com/nostar/DroidStar) by Doug McLain.
+This project is a modified version of the [original Droidstar App](https://github.com/nostar/DroidStar) by Doug McLain and [Droid-DMR](https://github.com/rohithzmoi/Droidstar-DMR) by rohithzmoi.
 The modifications introduce new features and enhancements to improve user experience and functionality.

 This project uses QT 6.7.2